tokligence/tokligence-gateway/README.md

 - Requirements: Go 1.24+, Node 18+ (if building the optional frontend), Make.
 - For local workflow (build, run, scripts), see [docs/QUICK_START.md](docs/QUICK_START.md).

-## Tokligence Token Marketplace (optional)
+## Token Trading Network (optional)

-When enabled, you can browse providers/services and sync usage for billing.
-The gateway works fully offline (or without marketplace) by default.
+When enabled, you can connect to the Tokligence token trading network to buy and sell token capacity.
+The gateway works fully offline by default.

 ## Updates & Minimal Telemetry